RealWagmi/anon-integration-guide/projects/bybit/README.md

 ### Info on markets

-- Show all BTC perpetual markets on @bybit
+- Show all BTC perpetual markets
-- Show all BTC spot markets on @bybit
+- Show all BTC spot markets
-- Show last price and volume of BTC/USDT on @bybit
+- Show last price and volume of BTC/USDT
-- Show last price and volume of perpetual market BTC/USDT on @bybit
+- Show last price and volume of perpetual market BTC/USDT
-- Show details on market BTC/USD:BTC-250926 on @bybit
+- Show details on market BTC/USD:BTC-250926
-- Show max leverage for BTC/USDT perps on @bybit
+- Show max leverage for BTC/USDT perps

 Please note that asking for future markets (e.g. "Show all BTC future markets") will return both perpetual and delivery markets.

 ### Info on balance

-- Show my balance on @bybit
+- Show my balance
-- Show my BTC balance on @bybit
+- Show my BTC balance

 Plese note that Bybit uses a Unified Trading Account (UTA) approach, so the returned balance is the total available balance regardless of the product type (spot, futures, etc).

 ### Info on open orders

-- TO DO: Show all my open orders on @bybit
+- TO DO: Show all my open orders
-- TO DO: Show my BTC open orders on @bybit
+- TO DO: Show my BTC open orders
-- TO DO: Show details on order 232168017 on @bybit
+- TO DO: Show details on order 232168017

 ### Cancel orders

-- TO DO: Cancel all my orders on @bybit
+- TO DO: Cancel all my orders
-- TO DO: Cancel all my orders on BTC/USDT on @bybit
+- TO DO: Cancel all my orders on BTC/USDT
-- TO DO: Cancel order 232168017 on @bybit
+- TO DO: Cancel order 232168017

 ## Spot trading commands

 ### Spot - Market & limit orders

-- Market buy 1 BTC with USDT on @binance
+- TO DO: Market buy 1 BTC with USDT
-- Buy 1 BTC at 40,000 USDT on @binance
+- TO DO: Buy 1 BTC at 40,000 USDT
-- Sell half of my BTC at 150,000 USDT on @binance
+- TO DO: Sell half of my BTC at 150,000 USDT
-- Buy BTC with all my USDT on @binance
+- TO DO: Buy BTC with all my USDT

 ### Spot - Conditional orders

-- Market buy 1 BTC on @binance when the price goes below 50,000 USDT
+- TO DO: Market buy 1 BTC when the price goes below 50,000 USDT
-- Buy 1 BTC at 45,000 USDT on @binance when the price goes below 50,000 USDT
+- TO DO: Buy 1 BTC at 45,000 USDT when the price goes below 50,000 USDT
-- Market buy BTC with 100 USDT, then place an order to sell it for 10% profit on @binance
+- TO DO: Market buy BTC with 100 USDT, then place an order to sell it for 10% profit
-- Market buy 1 BTC with USDT then place a 15% stop loss on @binance
+- TO DO: Market buy 1 BTC with USDT then place a 15% stop loss

 ### Spot - Stop loss & take profit (OCO)

-- Sell 1 BTC for USDT with a 10% take profit and a 15% stop loss on @binance
+- TO DO: Sell 1 BTC for USDT with a 10% take profit and a 15% stop loss
-- Market buy BTC with 100 USDT, then place a 10% take profit and a 15% stop loss on @binance
+- TO DO: Market buy BTC with 100 USDT, then place a 10% take profit and a 15% stop loss
-- Sell all of my BTC for USDT with a 10% take profit and a 15% stop loss on @binance
+- TO DO: Sell all of my BTC for USDT with a 10% take profit and a 15% stop loss

 ### Spot - Trailing stop orders

-- Place an order to sell 1 BTC for USDT with a trailing take profit of 10%
+- TO DO: Place an order to sell 1 BTC for USDT with a trailing take profit of 10%
-- Place an order to sell 1 BTC @ 100,000 USDT with a trailing take profit of 10%
+- TO DO: Place an order to sell 1 BTC @ 100,000 USDT with a trailing take profit of 10%
-- Place an order to sell 1 BTC for USDT with a trailing take loss of 10%
+- TO DO: Place an order to sell 1 BTC for USDT with a trailing take loss of 10%
-- Place an order to sell 1 BTC @ 50,000 USDT with a trailing take loss of 10%
+- TO DO: Place an order to sell 1 BTC @ 50,000 USDT with a trailing take loss of 10%
-- Place an order to buy 1 BTC with USDT with a trailing take profit of 10%
+- TO DO: Place an order to buy 1 BTC with USDT with a trailing take profit of 10%
-- Place an order to buy 1 BTC with USDT with a trailing stop loss of 10%
+- TO DO: Place an order to buy 1 BTC with USDT with a trailing stop loss of 10%

 ## Futures trading commands